julijan/structured/README.md

 You can now run the app and if you open /hello/world in the browser you will see:\
 `Hello, World!` - which came from your HelloWorld component.

+> [!TIP]
+> It is recommended to use .hbs (Handlebars) extension as you will get better syntax highlighting in most IDEs.
+Other than syntax highlighting there is no difference between using html or hbs extension.

-That was the simplest possible example, let's make it more interesting.
+That was the simplest possible example, let's make it more interesting by adding some server-side code.

+### Component server-side code
 Create a new file `/app/views/HelloWorld/HelloWorld.ts` (server side component code):
 ```
 import { ComponentScaffold } from 'system/Types.js';